drivendataorg/cloud-cover-runtime/README.md

  - the `data` directory on the host machine is mounted in the container as a read-only directory `/codeexecution/data`
  - the `submission` directory on the host machine is mounted in the container as `/codeexecution/submission`

 When you make a code submission, the code execution platform will unzip your submission assets to the `/codeexecution` folder.
-This must result in a `main.py` in the top level `/codeexecution` working directory.
-(Important: make sure your `main.py` is included at the top level of your zipped submission and not in a directory.)
+This must result in a `main.py` in the top level `/codeexecution` working directory. **Make sure your `main.py` is included at the top level of your zipped submission and not in a directory.**

 On the official code execution platform, we will take care of mounting the data―you can assume your submission will have access to `/codeexecution/data/test_features` and `/codeexecution/data/test_metadata.csv`.
 You are responsible for creating the submission script that will read from `/codeexecution/data` and write out `.tif`s to `/codeexecution/predictions`.
-Once your code finishes, we run some validation tests on your predictions and then the script will compress all the `.tif`s into a tar archive to be sent to the platform for scoring.
+Once your code finishes, we will run some validation tests on your predictions.
+Then all of the `.tif`s will be compressed into a tar archive and scored.

 For reference, here is the relevant directory structure inside the container. **Your `main.py` should read from `/codeexecution/data/test_features` and write to `/codeexecution/predictions` in order to generate a valid submission.**